 Another point to consider before moving forward with a WebPack, is if you already have a dedicated web person who has expertise (and is able to meet your website management needs that fit with both your timing and financial constraints).
 If you have concerns about the look or functionality of the website, consult with them first to determine how to address those issues.
 It may be a better use of their resources to fix any issues on the current platform than having to deal with transitioning to a new platform and process altogether.
 Of course, you can absolutely let them know that WebPack is an option, too.

-Just know, you can always sign up for the WebPack and determine if you like it after it’s ready.
+Just know that you can always sign up for the WebPack and determine if you like it after it’s ready.
 There is no obligation to use the new site - Flipcause works with all websites, not just our own!
 Alternatively, there is no pressure to decide on the WebPack now.
-You can always opt in to this service later as a part of your Flipcause subscription.
+You can always opt-in to this service later as a part of your Flipcause subscription.

 So, what’s the catch?

 None!
 We at Flipcause are here to make your life easier, not harder.
 Just know that switching platforms and processes always comes with learning curves and growing pains.
-Getting used to something new can be annoying, but in the end, it will be a worthwhile investment of time, and we’re here for you every step of the way and we do everything possible to minimize those growing pains!
+Getting used to something new can be annoying, but in the end, it will be a worthwhile investment of time.
+We’re here for you every step of the way, and we do everything possible to minimize those growing pains!